How to Sell a House By Owner in Tennessee

 Place a nice FSBO sign by the road

 Consider getting a custom yard sign rather than purchasing a generic one you write on with a Sharpie.
-You can order a custom sign on a site like Vistaprint with your contact information, plus a stand, for as little as $25 plus shipping.
+You can order a custom sign on a site like Vistaprint, complete with your contact details and a sturdy stand.
 Note that some MLS providers may have rules about whether you can post a FSBO yard sign while your home is on the MLS.

 You should also check the laws in your community and your HOA’s rules about posting signs.
 For example, your town or HOA may limit the size or placement of for-sale or open-house signs.